Robert-van-Engelen/Forth850/README.md

 To return to Forth, enter `CALL256` in RUN MODE.

 To return to BASIC from Forth, press the BASIC key.
+The TEXT key takes you to the TEXT editor.

 To turn the machine off, press the OFF key.

-*Important: Forth850 will not power off automatically.
-To preserve batteries, press OFF.*
+The machine will also power off automatically after about 10 minutes waiting for user input at the prompt.

 ## How to increase or decrease memory allocation for Forth850